Applying for co-naturalization of a minor child

 -

-Divorce decree or death certificate, if applicable, with translation, legalization, or apostille, if necessary
+If applicable, divorce decree or death certificate, if necessary with translation, legalization, or apostille

 - of the previous spouse or

-- If you are attending school: current school certificate
+- if you are in school: current school certificate

-- if you are a student: current certificate of enrollment
+- if you are a college student: current proof of enrollment

 - if you are employed: employment contract and proof of income

-- if you receive a pension: pension notice and pension insurance history, which you receive from the German Pension Insurance
+- if you receive a pension: pension notice and pension insurance history, which you can obtain from the German Pension Insurance

 -